simplifiedcourses/simplifiedcourses.github.io/_posts/2023-01-28-observable-state-in-angular-ui-components.md

 ---
 **Update:**
 We have created an open-source npm package called [ngx-signal-state](https://github.com/simplifiedcourses/ngx-signal-state){:target="_blank"} that can you can use in all your Angular projects.
+This is only relevant if you are on Angular 16 or higher.

 What is state management?
 This is a very popular discussion topic in most teams.
 What is state?
 When do we manage it?
 What state do we need to manage?
 What is managing state?